La Vérité (film): Box office

-However the film was a box office disappointment in the US, earning a little over $500,000.
+The film in the US, rentals earning a little over $500,000.
 This was considered strong for a French film but less than other Bardot movies.

+According to a 1963 report by CNC France, Bardot's two films, The Truth and A Very Private Affair, generated a combined net profit of $640,000 for their distributors in the United States.

 Critical reception

+La Vérité has an approval rating of 67% on review aggregator website Rotten Tomatoes, based on 6 reviews, and an average rating of 8.2/10.

 The Los Angeles Times called the film "an amazing picture, a tour de force from all concerned.
 It is at once immoral, amoral, and strangely moral".